callstack/ai-cli/README.md

 $ ai init
 ```

-Learn about AI CLI config file [here](https://callstack.github.io/ai-cli/config-file).
+Read more about the [configuration file](https://callstack.github.io/ai-cli/config-file) format and available option.

 ## Usage

-Run `ai` to start a chat with an AI assistant.
+Run `ai [query]` to start a chat with an AI assistant.
 You can put the question in the params.

 ```shell-session
 $ ai "Tell me a joke"